cyberbotics/webots-doc/guide/web-scene.md

 ### How to export a Web Scene

 Select the `File / Export HTML5 Model...` menu item and choose the target `HTML` file.
-Webots is asking to playback the resulting file in the default browser.
+Webots will ask to playback the resulting file in the default browser.

 **Note**:
 The `X3D` file and the required textures are exported in the same directory as the target `HTML` file.